 “How to be a sinner” isn’t advice on how to sin better.
 It’s a series of compassionate reflections on what it actually means to identify myself as a sinner, and to do so in a healthy way.
 Because how I identify myself is important, and the “sinner identity” can potentially be a problem: Is “wrong” at the core of my very being?
 What does it do to me, to be seen constantly as falling short?
 Isn’t there a good kind of self-love and self-care?

-The claim of so much scripture and prayer is perhaps counter-intuitive: owning the “sinner identity” is a key component of a healthy life; it’s part of self-care; it’s part of my salvation.
+The claim of so much scripture and prayer is amazing: owning the “sinner identity” is a key component of a healthy life; it’s part of self-care; it’s part of my salvation.
 “How to be a sinner” aims to steer towards a healthy self-regard, and towards surrender to the endless love and mercy of God, who saves us precisely through and within our brokenness.
 “There is a crack in everything.
 That’s how the light gets in.”

-About me: I’ve been teaching theology, spirituality, and the arts for around twenty years.
+About me: I’ve been teaching theology, spirituality, and the arts for more than twenty years.

 With my wife Patricia we have two flourishing children in their twenties.

 A life-long musician, I’m a jazz bassist and I play out at least once a week.
-I conduct the church choir at Holy Trinity Orthodox Church in Yonkers, New York.
+I conduct my parish choir.

 I’ve been trying to work out this “sinner” thing, reflecting, writing, and speaking about it for several years now.
 Every time I’ve given a retreat on this theme, the reaction is uncommonly powerful.
 So I wrote the book, and by now I’ve given dozens of talks and retreats around the world.
 Crazy world.

 See my personal website at peterbouteneff.com.